Julia Rodríguez

-Julia Lynn Rodríguez (born 5 October 2001) is a Puerto Rican footballer who plays as a defender for college team Tampa Spartans and the Puerto Rico women's national team.
+Julia Lynn Rodríguez (born 5 October 2001) is a Puerto Rican footballer who plays as a defender for the Puerto Rico women's national team.

-Early life

 Rodríguez was raised in Orlando, Florida.

-High school and college career

 Rodríguez has attended the Timber Creek High School in Orlando, Florida and the University of Tampa in Tampa, Florida.

-International career

 Rodríguez represented Puerto Rico at the 2018 CONCACAF Women's U-17 Championship and the 2020 CONCACAF Women's U-20 Championship.
 She made her senior debut on 18 February 2021 in a friendly away match against the Dominican Republic.